woocommerce/woocommerce/docs/product-editor-development/README.md

 ## Declaring compatibility with the product editor

-To declare compatibility with the product editor, you need to add the following to your plugin's root PHP file:
+To declare compatibility with the product editor, add the following to your plugin's root PHP file:

 ```php
 use Automattic\WooCommerce\Utilities\FeaturesUtil;